rasterio/rasterio/docs/quickstart.rst

     >>> dataset.transform * (dataset.width, dataset.height)
     (339315.0, 2611485.0)

-But where exactly does the image cover?
+But what do these numbers mean?
 101985 meters from where?

 These bounding box coordinates are relative to a coordinate reference system (CRS).

 .. code-block:: pycon